Skip to main content

 There hasn't been an election in my life that I've been happy with all the candidates that I had in front of me to vote on, but generally, considering candidates from all parties, I could normally find someone I felt was ever so slightly better than the rest.
 On rare occasions, on candidate was obvious.
 Most times, their differences were not significant.

-It is easy to get discouraged when presented with candidates who you know and detest or who you don't know much about and are afraid to pick.
+It is easy to get discouraged when presented with candidates who you know and detest, or who you don't know much about and are afraid to pick in case you missed something important.
 It is easy to just let someone else decide for you and hope for the best.
 Please don't do that.
-I don't care about your party affiliation.
-I don't care about what you consider an important issue compared to what I think is an important issue.
-Find out about all the candidates, and then get out and vote.

 There are movements among various states to have their electoral votes go to the winner of the popular vote.
 I really am not a fan of this movement, but it is afoot.
 I also realize it only matters for the presidential election which sadly won't be this year.
 But get in the habit of finding out about the candidates and then voting now in case enough state legislatures pass similar legislation for it to be put into effect at the next presidential election in 2028.